fooSynaptic/text_Paraphrasing/README.md

 - **Theory**

     While our target is splitting our raw sentences to semantic paraphrases or specfic topic focusing sentences.
-The first thing we'd like to do is enmerate all the topic with raw sentences.
-The un-supervise techonology maybe the only choice--and i will prove it suits this task appropriatly.
+The first thing we'd like to do is enumerate all the topic with raw sentences.
+The un-supervise techonology maybe the only choice--and i will prove it suits this task well.

 **How to enumerate the topics from the raw text?**